sci-42ver/SICP_SDF/sicp_notes.md

 # CS 61A lab
 Up to Week 3, they are much easier than the book exercises or more specifically they are easy after having done exercises.

+https://people.eecs.berkeley.edu/~bh/61a-pages/Solutions/week4 has no corresponding lab.
 ## Week 1 part 1
 - I won't check `emacs`.
 - I [don't have 32-bit system](https://people.eecs.berkeley.edu/~bh/61a-pages/Scheme/source/linux.html), so I won't install stk
+  > Use a 32-bit computer to 'alien STk-4.0.1-ucb1.3.6.i386.rpm'
 ## Week 1 part 2
 [sol](https://people.eecs.berkeley.edu/~bh/61a-pages/Solutions/week1)
 - 3 is already done in Exercise 1.3.